luketpeterson/atomspace-bootstrap-guide/contents/03_truth_values_and_evaluation.rst

 This line of reasoning was formalized as `Fuzzy Logic <https://en.wikipedia.org/wiki/Fuzzy_logic>`_, by Lotfi Zadeh, whom I was lucky enough to chat with for half an hour, mostly about self-driving cars, back in the year 2000 when I was 19 years old, but I digress...

-Using fuzzy logic, we can create a set for all tall people, and then a person with a height of 175cm could have a 50% membership in that set.
+Using fuzzy logic, we can define a set of all tall people, and then a person with a height of 175cm could have a 50% membership in that set.
-In traditional set theory, a data point either belongs or doesn't belong in a set, based on the set membership function.
-The set always has a crisp boundary.
+In traditional set theory, an object or data point either belongs or doesn't belong in a set, based on the set membership function.
+In other words, traditional sets always have a crisp boundary.
 In fuzzy logic, the membership function returns a value between 0 and 1, so there can be a continuous transition from outside the set to inside the set.

 But consider the conceptual difference between our statement about Charlie and the statement "The train from Birmingham arrives every day at 10:42am."
-Given the legendary unreliability of the London Midland train service, you'd also assign that statement a low truth value.
+Given the legendary unreliability of the London Midland train service, you'd certainly assign that statement a low truth value.
 But this is a probabilistic truth rather than a fuzzy truth.
 Some days, the train will indeed arrive on time, but on the majority of days it will not.
 This kind of truth value is meant to express a probability that the statement is true.

 So in summary, a fuzzy truth value represents the **degree** to which a statement is true, while a probabilistic truth value represents the **chance** that it is true.